Method binding

 // -> "MY NAME IS AND I LIKE BISCUITS!"

 Where did Rex’s name go?
-The thing is, we’ve called speak() outside the context of rex, so this inside the function no longer refers to the right thing.
-JS.Class gives each class instance a method() method, that returns a method by name, bound to its source object.
+The thing is, we’ve not called spk through the object rex, so this inside the function no longer refers to the right thing. jsclass gives each object a method() method, that returns a method by name, bound to its source object.
+This method is simply a JavaScript function that you can call on its own and maintain the binding of this:

 var speak = rex.method('speak');